lslezak/blog-test/_posts/2016-10-11-reducing-yast-rebuild-time-by-30%.md

 title: Reducing YaST rebuild time by 30%
 description: 'Here comes the YaST team again trying to flood your aggregator with blog post!
-Now it&#8217;s time for the story of how we reduced the critical path of the rebuild time of YaST RPM packages from 42min 2s to 29min 40s.
-Chapter 1: where to optimize Of course, the first step to start fixing something [&#8230;]'
+Now it&#8217;s time for the story of how we reduced the critical path of the rebuild time of YaST RPM packages.'
 category:
 - Build Service
 - Distribution